Khelechy/pearbook/pearbook_core/README.md

 This implementation serves as a case study for:
 - **CAP Theorem**: Prioritizing Availability and Partition Tolerance over strict Consistency.
 - **CRDTs in Practice**: Demonstrating OR-Set for sets and PN-Counter for counters.
-- **DHT Scalability**: Simulating Kademlia for distributed storage.
+- **DHT Scalability**: Using actual Kademlia DHT with libp2p for distributed storage.

 [Reference research paper here](https://doi.org/10.64388/IREV9I2-1710338-8995)